Acoustic Paint: Which Type Makes the Biggest Sound Impact?

 Do darker colors absorb more sound?

-In general, yes.
-Darker paint colors tend to absorb more sound than lighter colors because they absorb more light energy.
-However, the texture and sheen of the paint have a bigger impact on sound absorption than the actual color.
-A matte dark blue paint will absorb more sound than a glossy pale gray paint.
+Generally yes—darker colors absorb slightly more sound because they also absorb more light energy.
+Still, sheen and texture matter more than color.
+A matte navy wall will absorb far more sound than a glossy pale gray one.

 Does ceiling paint affect acoustics?